HenryJS/cloudprep/README.md

     go on to create new subnets in your reproduced environment as you will need to add an explicit association.
   * Route tables without associations will not be captured (I route, therefore I am).
 To force capture, assign the tag `cloudprep:forceCapture: True`
+* **EgressOnlyInternetGateways**: Cloudformation currently does not support tagging, thus all your tags will be lost.
+  Sorry about that.
 ### Limitations

-* **Security Groups with AWS owned Prefix Lists**: at present, the script will fail if you use AWS-managed prefix lists in your security groups.
-It's currently hard to work out the difference between customer-managed and aws-managed groups at the point of contact.

-* **VpcGatewayAttachment**: at present, this applies only to InternetGateways.
-VpnGateways are "coming soon".

-* **Route**: Only a subset of Routes is supported.
+* **Route**: Only a subset of Route targets is supported.
 These are:
   * Internet Gateways
+  * NAT Gateways

 ## Usage

-CloudPrep requires permission to query your AWS infrastructure.
-Specifically:

-* DescribeVpcs
-* DescribeVpcAttribute
-* DescribeSubnets
-* DescribeSecurityGroups
-* DescribeManagedPrefixLists
-* GetManagedPrefixListEntries

-You may find the following IAM policy helpful.
-A CFN script is provided that will create a Role that can be assumed.
+CloudPrep requires a variety of permissions to query your AWS infrastructure.
+A CFN script is provided that will create a Policy that grants these permissions; it also provides a Role which uses this Policy that can be assumed.

 ````
-{
-    "Version": "2012-10-17",
-    "Statement": [
-        {
-            "Sid": "CloudPrep",
-            "Effect": "Allow",
-            "Action": [
-              "ec2:DescribeVpcs",
-              "ec2:DescribeVpcAttribute",
-              "ec2:DescribeSubnets",
-              "ec2:DescribeSecurityGroups",
-              "ec2:DescribeManagedPrefixLists",
-              "ec2:GetManagedPrefixListEntries",
-              "ec2:DescribeInternetGateways"
-            ],
-            "Resource": "*"
-        }
-    ]
-}
+support/install_role.sh <IAM usser>
 ````